Night-Traders-Dev/vOS-Kernel/README.md

 This will assemble, compile, and link the bootloader and kernel, producing the necessary ELF file for QEMU.

 To build with the UEFI bootloader, use:
+[!CAUTION]
+currently uefi is not supported, using build works as default and compatibility
 ```
 make build_uefi
 ```